 The light displays are to be admired, not slept through.
 Leaving a lava lamp on while you rest disturbs your sleep and creates a safety risk.

-The most significant risk of a lava lamp is fire.
-Aside from switching off the lava lamp and leaving it to cool off fully, basic safety steps to keep a lava lamp in a bedroom fireproof include:
+The main risk of a lava lamp is fire.
+Aside from switching off the lava lamp and leaving it to cool off, basic safety steps to keep a lava lamp in a bedroom fireproof include:

-- Avoiding clutter around the light, especially flammable materials, such as paper or books.
+- Avoid clutter around the light, especially flammable materials like paper or books.

-- Keep an eye on the aesthetics of the lamp.
-If the wax is not flowing, switch it off at once.
+- Monitor the aesthetics of the lamp.
+If the wax isn’t flowing, switch it off.

 - Don’t touch a lava lamp that has recently been in use.

 - Never place the lava lamp on or near another direct heat source, including a windowsill that allows direct sunlight.

 - Never use a lamp with a greater wattage than 40.

 Lava lamps are best located in a larger bedroom, locating the light somewhere far from anything else that would impact it and on as long as a lead as possible.